maniac-en/maze_solver/README.md

 ## What and why?

-This program is built for educational purpose of visualizing the [Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) algorithm using a maze where-in the maze is built as well as solved both using the BFS!
+This program is built for educational purpose of visualizing the [Depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) algorithm using a maze where-in the maze is built as well as solved both using the DFS!

 ## How to run